vitoho/blog/content/en/post/How to Install Icinga 2 and Icinga Web 2 on CentOS 7.md

 sudo firewall-cmd --zone=public --permanent --add-service=http
 sudo firewall-cmd --reload
 ```
+### Step 8: Icinga web 2 Installation Setup

-7.5) Initiate the Icinga 2 installation wizard in the web interface
+8.1) Initiate the Icinga 2 installation wizard in the web interface

 Point your web browser to the following URL:

 http://`<your-server-ip>`/icingaweb2/setup

-7.6) On the Welcome page, input the setup token you generated earlier, and then click the "Next" button.
+8.2) On the Welcome page, input the setup token you generated earlier, and then click the "Next" button.

-7.7) On the Modules page, select modules you want to enable (at least, the Monitoring module is required), and then click the "Next" button.
+8.3) On the Modules page, select modules you want to enable (at least, the Monitoring module is required), and then click the "Next" button.

-7.8) On the Requirements page, make sure that every requirement item is satisfied, and then click the "Next" button.
+8.4) On the Requirements page, make sure that every requirement item is satisfied, and then click the "Next" button.

-7.9) On the Authentication page, you need to choose the authentication method when accessing Icinga Web 2.
+8.5) On the Authentication page, you need to choose the authentication method when accessing Icinga Web 2.
 Here, you can choose Database, and then click the "Next" button.

-7.10) On the Database Resource page, fill out all required fields as below, and then click the "Next" button.
+8.6) On the Database Resource page, fill out all required fields as below, and then click the "Next" button.

 ```
 Resource Name*: icingaweb_db